philzook58/philzook58.github.io/_notes/Logic/egglog-notes.md

 Or is it the execution of a machine
 [[(a + b)]] : s -> Error (v, s)

+C = list of delimittation points?
+We could pattern match into that

+K framework has a notion of contexts.
+Confirugatons
 # cofunctions
 ```
 (sort state i64)